 Sub-criterion C1: Reproductive Areas

-Young oceanic dolphins and calves (i.e. Spinner dolphin, Pantropical dolphin, Fraser’s dolphin etc.) have been recorded frequently in Solor Waters, where they was seen together in the big pods with adult dolphins (Putra et al. 2017).
+Young oceanic dolphins and calves (i.e. spinner dolphin, pan-tropical spotted dolphin, Fraser’s dolphin etc.) have been recorded frequently in Solor waters, where they were seen together in big pods with adult dolphins (Putra et al. 2017).
 Solor waters are potentially used as a nursery ground for these dolphin species.
-Furthermore, Kahn and Colleagues also observed a 3 meter Humpback whale mother and calf pair in the South of Sabu Island, and calves of Spinner dolphins in Southwest of Tuakau Cape, Timor Island (Kahn and Fajariyanto, 2014).
-While, in 2015 they also recorded both young Spinner dolphins and Sperm whales in the south of east Pantar Island, South of Lembata, and West part of Pantar Island (Kahn and Hennicke 2017).
+Furthermore, Kahn and colleagues also observed a 3 meter humpback whale mother and calf pair in the south of Sabu Island, and calves of spinner dolphins in southwest of Tuakau Cape, Timor Island (Kahn 2013).
+While, in 2015 they also recorded both young spinner dolphins and sperm whales in the south of east Pantar Island, south of Lembata, and to the west of Pantar Island (Kahn and Hennicke 2017).

 Sub-criterion C2: Feeding Areas

-The presence of important oceanographic features in this region (e.g. upwelling current, bathymetry slope, thermal front and mesoscale eddies) support high-densities of prey species.
-Studies have found that cetacean aggregate closely to frontal zones and eddies, which provide a high-density of prey for oceanic dolphins and whales; where their distribution was described in the areas of productivity hotspot (Putra et al. 2016), as well close to the transition zone of fronts and eddies that indicate their foraging (Adriani, 2010).
-In Solor waters, local fishermen also report that the spinner dolphins often interact with their fishery activity (e.g. gillnet and purse seine) during night hours, where they swim actively to access to mesopelagic prey, sometimes becoming trapped in the fisher’s nets (Putra et al. 2017).
-During some sightings pods of dolphins were associated with seabird aggregations, indicating further feeding/foraging behaviour in this area (MIH Putra personal observation).
-Furthermore, the several studies of Pygmy blue whale describe that the movement pattern of this species is strongly associated with the dynamic of local productivity that occurs inthge Savu Sea, where the Pygmy blue whale is likely utilizing this region for feeding (Kahn, 2005; Double et al. 2014).
+The presence of important oceanographic features in this region (e.g. upwelling current, bathymetry slope, thermal front and meso-scale eddies) support high-densities of prey species.
+Studies have found that cetaceans aggregate close to frontal zones and eddies, which provide a high-density of prey.
+Their distribution is described the productivity hotspots (Putra et al., 2016), as well close to the transition zone of fronts and eddies that indicate their foraging (Adriani, 2010).
+In Solor waters, local fishermen also report that the spinner dolphins often interact with their fishing activity (e.g. gillnet and purse seine) during night hours, and they swim actively to access meso-pelagic prey, sometimes becoming trapped in the fisher’s nets (Putra et al. 2017).
+During some sightings, pods of dolphins were associated with seabird aggregations, indicating further feeding/foraging behaviour in this area (MIH Putra personal observation).
+Furthermore, the several studies of pygmy blue whale describe that the movement pattern of this species is strongly associated with the dynamics of local productivity that occurs in the Savu Sea, where the pygmy blue whale is likely utilizing this region for feeding (Kahn, 2005, 2007; Double et al. 2014).

 Sub-criterion C3: Migration Areas